ajskateboarder/wordsmyth/README.md

 bash scripts/scale.sh myimage
 ```

-After running `docker ps`, you should see these containers:
+After running `docker ps`, you should see these containers listed:

 ```text
 PORTS                                       NAMES